-After the first evacuation, you can either lay back down and administer more abdominal massage (this time in the opposite direction to assist the flow out of the colon) or you can administer gentle twisting motions at the level of the abdomen to encourage more cleansing until the next urge comes.
+After the first evacuation, you can either lay back down and administer more abdominal massage (this time in the opposite direction to assist the flow out of the colon), or you can do gentle twisting motions at the level of the abdomen to encourage more cleansing until the next urge comes.
 If you are familiar with the yogic technique nauli kriya, doing it at this time will promote further cleansing.

 After you are finished evacuating your anus may be tender, apply some more oil to help soothe the area.